 I had fun today.
 My friend, Prasanna Sãrma and I took a walk around the “blue” trail of Mercer Park in West Windsor.
-[Last week I walked the same route](http://islandinthenet.com////photos/2012/10/13/week-41-into-the-woods/) with a group of local photographers for the [Scott Kelby World Wide Photowalk](http://worldwidephotowalk.com/walk/west-windsor-township-nj-united-states-distance-is-1-5-to-2-miles/).
-My friend could not make it that day so this was an opportunity for him to experience the trails.
-We got there around 9 AM and proceeded along the trail stopping to capture images of various spider webs.
-It’s interested how varied spider webs can be.
-I saw the “ordinary” spoke and hub style of web and webs that looks like large puffy cotton balls.
+Last week I walked the same route with a group of local photographers for the Scott Kelby World Wide Photowalk.
+My friend could not make it that day, so this was an opportunity for him to experience the trails.
+We got there around 9 AM and proceeded along the path, stopping to capture images of various spider webs.
+It’s interesting how varied spider webs can be.
+I saw the “ordinary” spoke and hub style of web and webs that look like sizeable puffy cotton balls.
 These webs were built by very tiny spiders.
-Too tiny for my camera to focus clearly.
-I hope Prasanna got better close ups with his Sony NEX-5.
+Too small for my camera to focus clearly.
+I hope Prasanna got better close-ups with his Sony NEX-5.

-We proceeded along the path toward the water and over a small foot bridge.
-I love the reflection of the sun and the colored leaves in the water.
+We proceeded along the path toward the water and over a small footbridge.
+I love the reflection of the sun and the coloured leaves in the water.
 We stopped to admire the “red carpet” of leaves just under our shoes and captured some photos of mushrooms on fallen tree branches and logs.

 It had rained the night before.
-Parts of the trail were muddy and in some areas shallow wide puddles had formed.
+Parts of the trail were muddy, and in some areas, wide shallow puddles had formed.
 We proceeded slowly.
-We found our way deeper into the forest and among a canopy of bright yellow, orange and read leaves.
+We found our way deeper into the forest and among a canopy of bright yellow, orange and red leaves.
 Prasanna loved it when the wind blew leaves from the trees.
-We both tried to capture photographs of falling leaves but I don’t think we were successful.
+We both tried to capture photographs of falling leaves, but I don’t think we were successful.
 I wasn’t.

-We learned a great deal about the limitations and strengths of each our cameras.
-The NEX-5 has a very high ISO — 12,800 — while my 7 year-old Nikon D40 is limited to ISO 1600.
+We learned a great deal about the limitations and strengths of each of our cameras.
+The NEX-5 has a very high ISO — 12,800 — while my 7-year-old Nikon D40 is limited to ISO 1600.
 Prasanna discovered some of the manual modes of his NEX-5 while I decided I wanted a new camera body.
 I’m not sure I want a Nikon.
-I like the retro look of some of the newer third generation cameras, like the Fuji X-Pro 1 and the Olympus OM-D M5.
-However, I want a full sensor camera and the Nikon D600 would do nicely.
+I like the retro look of some of the more modern third-generation cameras, like the Fuji X-Pro 1 and the Olympus OM-D M5.
+However, I want a full sensor camera, and the Nikon D600 would do nicely.

 Prasanna and I also learned much about the limitation of our lenses.
-I have a few primes — 35mm and 50mm — but on the DX body the are 52mm and 75mm.
+I have a few primes — 35mm and 50mm —, but on the DX body, they are 52mm and 75mm.
 These make for great general purpose or portrait photography but are not well suited to landscape photography.
-If I had budget to start over I think I might buy a Nikon D600 body and just three lenses — a Nikkor 24-70mm f/2.8 for landscape and daily photography, a Nikkor 70-200mm f/2.8 for sports photography and a 50mm f/1.8.
+If I had the budget to start over I think I might buy a Nikon D600 body and just three lenses — a Nikkor 24-70mm f/2.8 for landscape and daily photography, a Nikkor 70-200mm f/2.8 for sports photography and a 50mm f/1.8.